INTO THE YONDER

 What to know: Waterfalls, dog friendly, kids 8+, entrance fee

 The hidden gem is the lower trail.
-This man made trail rides the river with a heart and fondness that caretakes the land, bringing you within inches of the majestic Little Stony Creek. so close your eyes, imagine a trail carving through towering trees, endless rows of fern, water ledges, small falls and serenity.
+This man-made trail rides the river with a heart and fondness that caretakes the land, bringing you within inches of the majestic Little Stony Creek.
+So close your eyes, imagine a trail carving through towering trees, endless rows of fern, water ledges, small falls and serenity.

 Explore Cascade Falls